+IMAGE: Overlays

-Limits
+Opacity Limits

-Opacity:
+Opacity: 0.50

-palevioletred :

-Hi limit: 4000
+Hi limit: palevioletred =

-Lo color: blue ÷
+Lo color:

-Lo limit: 200
+Lo limit:

-Redo
+Redo 200

+Redu

+Close

 A plugin for generating color overlays

 representing under- and over-exposure in the loaded image.

 Overlays is a local plugin, which means it is associated with a channel.
 An instance can be opened for each channel.